We often get asked the question; “what's the difference between Faroe and Akra?”

 We've added a clip on waist belt which some travellers will appreciate.

 On top of the bag, a pocket on both Faroe and Akra is great for loose change keys and small items.
 For Akra, we made the pocket fleece-lined so that it’s perfect for protecting your sunglasses.
-The hope is to eliminate the need for a sunglasses case, which tend to be bulky.
+The hope is to eliminate the need for a sunglasses case, which tends to be bulky.

 Your sunglasses won't get scratched inside the top pocket.

 We developed Faroe with the idea of protecting your laptop whatever size or shape it was.
 We’ve continued this idea with Akra and made a similar laptop ‘harness’ that can be adjusted in the same way as Faroe’s.
-However, this one is totally removable and can be used in either Akra or transfered to the Vaga daypack.
+However, this one is totally removable and can be used in either Akra or transferred to the Vaga daypack.
 The idea is that if you take both bags with you on a trip, you can use either to protect your laptop.
 Or alternatively, use the Vaga with the laptop harness for your day-to-day life, then when you need to go on a trip, just transfer the laptop harness into Akra and away you go!

 The laptop harness on Akra is adjustable and removable.
 Faroe has the same but cannot be removed.